minimapletinytools/haskell-ffi-cabal-foreign-library-examples/README.md

 ## Cabal
 `make usingcabal` will do the same thing with cabal instead of stack.
 It uses a different .cabal file but you could probably make it work with the stack generated one too.

-## Real World Examples (AKA shameless self promotion)
-This example was made as an excercise for the [AnimalClub](https://github.com/pdlla/animalclub) haskell library which is called by rust in [goatbreeder](https://github.com/pdlla/goatbreeder).

 ## THX
 I used [this guide](https://ro-che.info/articles/2017-07-26-haskell-library-in-c-project) as a starting point which includes links to many other resources I found helpful so I won't list them here.
 The guide contains a script for gathering the scattered libraries but I didn't seem to need it here.
 As far as I can tell, Cabal 2.0 will package everything that's needed into a single shared library.